-Results: No exceptions were found as a result of applying the procedure.
+Results: No exceptions were found as a result of applying the procedures.

-10. ETHICS
+ETHICS

-- A. Procedures: Using the five randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period, as applicable. - b) Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+21. Using the five randomly selected employees/officials from procedure #9A under "Payroll and Personnel" above obtain ethics documentation from management, and:

+a.
+Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period, as applicable.

+b.
+Observe that the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.